insideoutclub/AbstractingQuotientAndRemainderToLogarithmAndRemainder/README.md

 This is one of the fundamental themes of Stepanov's work.
 Take an algorithm that does something useful in a specific context, figure out the minimal requirements for the types used by that algorithm, and then abstract or expand the algorithm to do something useful in many broader contexts.

 The Egyptian multiplication/power algorithm works by breaking down the big problem into smaller steps.
 At each step, the value of *a* is doubled and the value of *n* is halved.
-The Egyptians used the same idea in reverse to perform division with remainder:
+The Egyptians used the same idea in reverse to perform division with remainder.
+Again, here's a simple, unoptimized version of that algorithm from http://www.elementsofprogramming.com/code/eop.h:

 ```c++
 template<typename T>